 Determines the sensitivity of the image sensor to light.
 The lower the value, the less sensitive the sensor will be to light.
 ISO is a great way to quickly brighten or darken the image.
 However, the higher the value, the more "noise" will appear in your image.
 You should never go over 1600 ISO for photos unless you have a very good reason.

-We generally find setting Live View to 800 and Photo to 400 works well.
+We generally find setting Live View/Burst and Video to 800 and Photo to 400 works well.

 White Balance (WB):

 This is the process of adjusting color so that objects which appear white in person are rendered white in your photo.
 White balance takes into account the "color temperature" of light.
 Tungsten, for example, should be used when the subject is under incandescent light.
 It will take some testing to find the best White Balance for your scenario, but we often find Auto or Cloudy work well for us.

 This adjusts the original image quality and size for photos.
 Middle Fine Jpeg is usually the best option for most photos.
 Switching to Small is only necessary if you're worried about hard drive space.

 Lets you choose the pixel dimensions and frame rate of the recorded video.
 1280x720 59.94 fps and 1920x1080 29.97 fps are the most used options, but you may see 1280x729 119.9 fps if you're using a camera like the M50 and have it set to HFR mode.

 The settings below are optimal for most videos and generally give us excellent results.
 These values assume you are using a constant light in a controlled lighting environment.
 Processing time will be greatly affected by changing your video settings.

 DSLR Movie Setting: 1280x720 @ 59.94 fps or 1920x1080 @ 29.97 fps